Zero-Tang/EDK-II-Library/README.md

 ## Packages Included in Compilation
 Currently, certain parts of `MdePkg` are included in compilation.
 Parts included in compilation depends on the need of project NoirVisor: https://github.com/Zero-Tang/NoirVisor

-If you use the python script to build EDK II, all modules in `MdePkg` are compiled.
+If you use the python script to build EDK II, most modules in `MdePkg` are compiled.

 ## Issue
 Seldom might there be some typos in EDK II, resulted in compilation errors.
 These errors will remove the erroneous modules from library.
 Unless these modules are required for you to use, it is fine since it will not prevent the library from being generated.
-In case you require them, report the issue to [TianoCore Bugzilla](https://bugzilla.tianocore.org/). <br>
+In case you require them, report the issue to [TianoCore Bugzilla](https://bugzilla.tianocore.org/).

+`BaseFdtLib` will not be built because it has such specific preparations that our script can't generalize.

 ## Similar Project
 [Alex Ionescu](https://github.com/ionescu007) made a project called [VisualUefi](https://github.com/ionescu007/VisualUefi).